Posted on Feb 3, 2015

 I’ve always been a big fan of color photography.
 I am a lover of colors.
 I greatly admire those artists like Franco Fontana who created some beautiful pictures on the edge of abstraction using a deep and intense color palette.

-In this series of images taken on a day with a clear sky, I used mainly the simulation of Velvia film, except for the portraits in which the colors appeared to be oversaturated especially on the face: this was also the case with the analogue slide so for this reason was almost always recommended to not take a portrait photo with the film Fuji Velvia!
+In this series of images taken on a day with a clear sky, I used mainly the simulation of Velvia film, except for the portraits in which the colors appeared to be oversaturated especially in the face: this was also the case with the analogue slide so, for this reason, was almost always recommended to not take a portrait photo with the film Fuji Velvia film!